neos/fusion-form/Documentation/FusionRuntimeReference.rst

         message = afx`<h1>Thank you {data.firstName} {data.lastName}</h1>`
     }

-:type: (`string`) To to be used by the Action resolver to determine the implementation class.
+:type: (`string`) Type to be used by the Action resolver to determine the implementation class.
 Can be an Identifier or a ClassName.
 :options: (`array` defaults to `Neos.Fusion:DataStructure`) The options that are set on ConfigurableActions

 Neos.Fusion.Form:Runtime.SchemaCollection